OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ### Before You Start

-Before you dive into the world of mobile app reversing, we have some good news and some bad news for you.
+Before you dive into the world of mobile app reversing, we have some good news and some bad news to share.
 Let's start with the good news:

 **Ultimately, the reverse engineer always wins.**

 This is even more true in the mobile world, where the reverse engineer has a natural advantage: The way mobile apps are deployed and sandboxed is more restrictive by design, so it is simply not feasible to include the rootkit-like functionality often found in Windows software (e.g. DRM systems).
 At least on Android, you have a much higher degree of control over the mobile OS, giving you easy wins in many situations (assuming you know how to use that power).
 On iOS, you get less control - but defensive options are even more limited.

-On the other hand, dealing with multi-threaded anti-debugging controls, cryptographic white-boxes, stealthy anti-tampering features and highly complex control flow transformations is not for the faint-hearted.
-By nature, the best software protection schemes are highly proprietary, and while many tasks can be automated, the way to successful reversing is plastered with good amounts of thinking, coding, frustration, and - depending on your personality - sleepless nights and strained relationships.
+The bad news is that dealing with multi-threaded anti-debugging controls, cryptographic white-boxes, stealthy anti-tampering features and highly complex control flow transformations is not for the faint-hearted.
+The most effective software protection schemes are highly proprietary and won't be beaten using standard tweaks and tricks.
+Defeating them requires tedious manual analysis, coding, frustration, and - depending on your personality - sleepless nights and strained relationships.

 It's easy to get overwhelmed by the sheer scope of it in the beginning.
 The best way to get started is to set up some basic tools (see the respective sections in the Android and iOS reversing chapters) and starting doing simple reversing tasks and crackmes.
 As you go, you'll need to learn about the assembler/bytecode language, the operating system in question, obfuscations you encounter, and so on.
 Start with simple tasks and gradually level up to more difficult ones.